botondklenk/ptx-demo-exchange/README.md

 ## Postman Collection

 In the `postman` directory, you can find a Postman collection and environment to interact with the services.
-You can import these files into Postman to start using the collection.
+You can import these files into a Postman workspace to run the collection.

+> **Note**:
+> You need to select the enviroment in the top right corner.

 ### Collection Overview